-14.0 Wright and Richardson Awards Committee
+11) Wright and Richardson Awards Committee

-14.1 This committee administers the competitions for the Wright and Richardson prizes as stipulated in the graduate handbook.
+a.
+This committee administers the competitions for the Wright and Richardson prizes as stipulated in the graduate handbook.

-15.0 Graduate Fellowship Committee
+12) Graduate Fellowship Committee

-15.1 This committee shall award the Walbolt and Martin-Vegue Dissertation Fellowships as well as any other endowed fellowships for graduate students.
+a.
+This committee shall award the Walbolt and Martin-Vegue Dissertation Fellowships as well as any other endowed fellowships for graduate students.
 The Committee shall solicit fellowship applications from graduate students in the spring and/or fall semester and shall announce awards for the following academic year before the final department meeting of said semester.